An electrical engineering perspective on naturality in computational physics: Natural differential operators in the discrete setting

 and the list of $n$-simplices given in terms of the global node numbering of the vertices

 with each $s_i$ being a list of the $n+1$ vertices of the simplex.
+In simple terms, this is just a compact representation of the connection matrix (as per Silvester and Ferrari) \citep{SilvesterFerrari}.
+Indeed, \eqref{eqn:SimplexList} with each $s_i$ supplemented with $+1$ or $-1$, depending on whether the lexicographic order agrees or disagrees with the induced orientation, enocdes the data structure of an abstract simplicial complex.

+The second data structure, the geometric realization of a simplicial complex, attaches to each vertex the cartesian coordinates of that vertex.
+That is,

-Indeed, \eqref{VertexList} and \eqref{SimplexList} capture the essence of the geometric realization of the simplicial complex.
-From this data, an \emph{abstract simplicial complex} may be extracted.
-This consists of the array \eqref{SimplexList} and an array of plus and minus ones, obtained by computing the oriented volume of each $n$-simplex $\mathrm{Vol}(s_i)$ using the Cartesian coordinates in the second array of \eqref{VertexList} and dividing the result by its absolute value, yielding either $+1$ or $-1$:
+where $x_i$ is an $n$-tuple of the Cartesian coordinates attached to vertex $i$.
+By computing the oriented volume of each $n$-simplex $\mathrm{Vol}(s_i)$ using the Cartesian coordinates in \eqref{eqn:CartesianCoordsList} and dividing the result by its absolute value, yielding either $+1$ or $-1$,

+yields the orientations of the simplices in the (abstract) simplicial complex, mentioned above.
+This data structure gives us a piecewise-linear structure which can be smoothed to a differentiable structure.
+That is, this geometric realization of the abstract simplicial complex gives us what we need to compute barycentric coordinates.
+By perturbing the coordinates $x_i$ we obtain the infinitesimal diffeomorphisms which we define to be the piecewise-linear vector fields.

+The third data structure, the Galerkin-Hodge inner product, introduces the metric notions to FEM and thus encodes the \emph{geometry} of the problem at hand.
+Although there is an obstruction to having a discrete Hodge \emph{operator}, that could replicate the continuum property $(\star)^2 = (-1)^{p(n-p)} I$, (DSLP), this Galerkin-Hodge is easy to construct as